cesanta/mongoose/UserManual.md

 ### enable\_directory\_listing `yes`
 Enable directory listing, either `yes` or `no`.

+### enable\_keep\_alive `no`
+Enable connection keep alive, either `yes` or `no`.

+Experimental feature.
+Allows clients to reuse TCP connection for subsequent HTTP requests, which improves performance.
+For this to work when using request handlers it's important to add the correct Content-Length HTTP header for each request.
+If this is forgotten the client will time out.

 ### global\_auth\_file
 Path to a global passwords file, either full path or relative to the current working directory.
 If set, per-directory `.htpasswd` files are ignored,